lnav-xenserver-logs/lnav_xenserver_logs/README.md

    For the emitted non-matching lines, go back to step 1. and amend the regex until it matches the line, then repeat the procedure.

+### Travis tests

+The Travis tests use the above method to test the regex in the format file with `pcregrep` - if the regex does not match all lines of the well-formatted `xensource.log` test file in the `test/test_match/` directory, then the build fails.

+There is also a second test, which uses perl itself, and checks that the regex correctly extracts each field of the log lines in the `xensource.log` test file found in the `test/test_captures/` directory.

 ## License